matthieugomez/compress.ado/README.md

 - `gzip` makes more sense than `zip` to compress individual `dta` files

+- Things I'd like to do
 	- I'd like to read `gzip` files using a pipe but I can't make it work on Yosemite.
-Any tip is welcome.
+Some code can be found in the `gipuse.ado` file.
+It should work on OSX Maverick.
+	- I'd like to unzip/save in the RAM instead of a hard drive.
+Initial code can be found in the `gipsave.ado` file